 About The Unwanted Series

 The Unwanted Series is a series of family-friendly, engaging stories with imperfect people dealing with events and characters that are “unwanted” at best.
-Three have been published and the next one is planned for 2017.
+Four have been published, and we are creating the fifth.
 We purposely crafted our stories without foul language, graphic sex/violence and the occult so that everyone will feel comfortable reading about Sharon and Callie, our heroines.

-Interestingly, Sharon and Callie are loosely based on us, the authors.
-Between us, we are able to provide the experience and outlook of the mature generation and also capture the energy and perspective of our younger characters.
+Interestingly, Sharon and Callie are loosely based on us, the authors (you can view that in a good way, or not).
+Between us, we are able to provide the experience and outlook of the mature generation, and also capture the energy and perspective of our younger characters.

 I am a native of Portland, Oregon, and Tamarine is the youngest of my five children.